 The playhouses themselves were not closed but used for other events, while only very short unofficial performances were permitted in the city.
 In 1648, the ban was enshrined in law, though an underground scene predictably never went away.

-The wait for the restoration of the monarchy may have been long, but the death of arch-Puritan Oliver Cromwell and the accession of Charles II – who was known as the “merry monarch” – led to a renaissance in the English theatrical scene.
-This was aided by the emergence of sexy, scandalous female actresses, who would become Britain’s first modern-style celebrities.
+The wait for the restoration of the monarchy may have been long, but the death of arch-Puritan Oliver Cromwell and the accession of Charles II, who was known as the ‘merry monarch’, led to a renaissance in the English theatrical scene.
+This was aided by the emergence of female actresses on stage for the first time: previously female parts had been played by men.